Erazsher/dotfiles/README.md

 # dotfiles
-current conf --> openbox with tint2
+current collection as of jan 2021